Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 Through OSINT and recon, we have located a list of compromised passwords from users within this company.
 Lets update our rockyou.txt password list to perform offline cracking hashes.

 1. Locate your `rockyou.txt` file and open using sudo.
-2. Once open, append the below to list of passwords to the to the list.

 ```bash
 sudo nano /usr/share/wordlists/rockyou.txt